<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 Washington

-If your journey starts in Seattle, no doubt you’ve spent time exploring the region, so look westward for new adventures.
+If your journey starts in Seattle, you’ve undoubtedly spent time exploring the region, so look eastward for new adventures.

 Gingko Petrified Forest State Park

 About two hours east of Seattle, in Vantage, WA, you’ll run into a state park dedicated to Washington’s official state gem: petrified wood, specifically fossilized Gingko trees.
 Take a break, enjoy a picnic, and walk along the Columbia River.
-Later, head inside the interpretive center to learn about Washington state during the Ice Age and browse 30 varieties of petrified wood, including a display of rare ginkgo petrified wood.
+Later, head inside the interpretive center to learn about Washington State during the Ice Age and browse 30 varieties of petrified wood, including a rare ginkgo petrified wood display.

 Need a day trip destination?
 Try one of the 7 Best Beaches of Whidbey Island, Washington.

-Couple hiking through a forest in the countrysideImage from Shutterstock
+Couple hiking through a forest in the countrysidePhoto from Shutterstock

 Idaho